 Seek immediate medical attention and safely keep the medical statements and receipts as proof of your injuries.
-All these measures will strengthen your case as you file your claim through the help of a lawyer.
+All these measures will strengthen your case as you file your claim with the help of a lawyer.

 Chalik & Chalik Injury Lawyers Can Help You Today

 If you are in Florida, you do not need to prove that a driver was negligent to recover your medical expenses when filing a compensation claim.
 However, seeking the help of a lawyer when you were a passenger in a car accident puts a lawyer on your team to fight for fair compensation for you while you recover.

 At Chalik & Chalik Injury Lawyers, we are ready to walk with you through your quest for justice.
 Call us at (855) 529-0269 for a free consultation.
 Retain a lawyer to learn about all options before you sue.
 Call now, as you may have four years to take legal action under § 95.11 of the Florida Statutes.